tmbumaths/python-workshop/docs/day5.md

 ### Accessing data inside list

 String behaves very much similar to the list.
 You can think that it is a list where each character  has as index.
 We can obtain a character from its position or index.
-As counting starts in pyton from `0`, So the first index is `0` and second index is `1` and so on.
+As counting starts in python from `0`, So the first index is `0` and second index is `1` and so on.

 ``` python
 mystring = "python is awesome"